Heddon LodgeBarnstaple, Devon

 You’ll find this pretty apartment up a steep lane, right next door to the pub.
 Walkers and wildlife lovers will adore the rolling hills and rocky beaches of this part of north Devon, and with 2,000 acres of woodland, moorland and coastline which is home to red deer and otters, you’ll be spoilt for outdoor adventures.

 Set within the buildings that make up the Hunter’s Inn, Exmoor, and only a mile away from the coast, this beautifully renovated apartment in a contemporary style is the perfect bolthole for couples or friends exploring the north Devon coast.
-Decorated in neutral colours with lovely high ceilings in the living area, there’s two bedrooms (one king and one twin), and a bathroom with both a walk in shower and a bath, perfect for soaking tired limbs after a coastal walk.
+Decorated in neutral colours with lovely high ceilings in the living area, there’s two bedrooms (one double and one twin), and a bathroom with both a walk in shower and a bath, perfect for soaking tired limbs after a coastal walk.
 Outside, the balcony overlooks the gorgeous garden of the Hunter’s Inn and beyond, the wooded Heddon Valley.
 Up to two dogs are welcome to stay and join in with your adventures too.